 - We’ve created a book list for each challenge.
 Our “Library Thing” list includes stories for the little ones, books for budding scientists, and some for adults, too.
 Read the challenge’s books ahead of time, or take them with you as you explore nature.

-- We will release new challenges throughout the Fall.
+- We will release new challenges throughout the Fall and Winter.